There are a number of accommodation options available to you during your studies with us.

 Full session students (September-June)

-If you are a full session Erasmus+ student, you can apply online for University residences as soon as you receive your username and password.
+If you are a full session Erasmus+ student, you can apply online for University residences as soon as you receive your student number.

 Part session students (Autumn semester only)

 If you arriving in September and will study with us for the Autumn semester only, it is highly unlikely that University Residences will be able to offer you a place in University accommodation.
 This is due to the high number of students arriving in Cardiff at this time.
 University Residences will only be able to let you know if they are able to allocate you a place in late September.
 There is therefore a possibility that University Residences may be able to be able to offer you a place from the first week of October.
 You can contact the Residences Office prior to your arrival in Cardiff to check availability by emailing firstname.lastname@example.org or calling +44 (0)29 2087 4849.